-The City has not found design review to be a hindrance to the approval process for new development and has a good track record of working successfully with developers toward completion of design review for both single- and multifamily development projects, including those that are affordable to moderate- and lower-income households.
-Additionally, developers working within the City have expressed that the cost of the design review process is regionally competitive.
+The City has not found design review to be a hindrance to the approval process for new development and has a good track record of working successfully with developers toward completion of design review for both single- and multifamily development projects, including those that are affordable to moderate and lower income households.
 Recent examples of small lot single-family residential projects include, but are not limited to: Sierra Pine and Granite Bluff subdivisions.
 Recent multifamily projects include Quarry Place and Sierra Gateway Apartments.